aljundik/searchUsernameGitHub/README.md

-# Small application to search for github usernames
+# Small application to search github by username